 The Household has welcomed summer internships, work experience placements and school visits, in order to provide a greater understanding of working life within this energetic organisation.

 Of those who declare their ethnicity, 8% are from ethnic minority backgrounds.
 The Household recognises that our own workforce should reflect the communities that we serve and is committed to building an inclusive workplace.

 Supporting people, organisations and communities

-Support for people, communities and organisations is a major part of Their Royal Highnesses vision and work and a primary focus for their charities and engagement programmes.
-This year the Household supported Their Royal Highnesses in undertaking 580 engagements across 14 countries and 90 towns and cities in the UK.
+Support for people, communities and organisations is a major part of Their Royal Highnesses’ vision and work and a primary focus for their charities and engagement programmes.
+This year the Household supported Their Royal Highnesses in undertaking 348 engagements and meetings across 3 countries and 36 towns and cities in the UK and virtually.